 Christmastime is full of wonder and fun, especially when it comes to learning for toddlers and preschoolers.
-These gingerbread themed color sorting activities are a great to teach colors to toddlers and preschoolers.
-They can easily be added to your Christmas theme printable activities.
+These gingerbread-themed color activities for preschoolers are a great way to teach colors to toddlers and preschoolers.

-Likewise, early childhood teachers can start teaching colors in a toddler class.
+Likewise, early childhood teachers can start teaching colors identification and color matching in a toddler class.
 Printable color activities like these gingerbread color sorting mats are a great way to start.

 Be sure to take a look at all my color sorting mats found at the end of this post.

-These free printable gingerbread color sorting mats are a wonderful way to teach colors to preschoolers this Christmas season.
+These free printable gingerbread color sorting mats are a wonderful way to teach colors this Christmas season.
 The printable features six colorful gingerbread men in red, orange, yellow, green, blue and purple.
-They are a great way to teach color sorting to toddlers and preschoolers in the home or classroom.
+Aren’t they just adorable?

 - manipulatives in rainbow colors